Optomechanical microwave amplification without mechanical amplification: Results

 We can understand the origin of the observed microwave amplification qualitatively using the illustration in Fig.~\ref{fig2}(d) and looking at how the amplitudes of the different signals change when increasing the amplitude of the drive tone $V_\textrm{d}$ at $\omega_\textrm{d}$ while keeping the amplitude of the probe signal $V_\textrm{p}$ constant.
 The amplitude of the mechanical motion, indicated by the height of the arrow $\Omega_\textrm{m}$ is proportional to the product of the probe and the drive tone amplitudes; increasing the drive power will drive the mechanical resonator to a large coherent amplitude.
 The drive tone mechanical sideband amplitude $V_\textrm{sb}$ has a height that is proportional to both the mechanical amplitude and the drive amplitude $V_\textrm{d}$.
 Consequently, the sideband of the drive, $V_\textrm{sb}$, will be proportional to $V_\textrm{d}^2$.
 For sufficiently large drive powers, $V_\textrm{sb}$ will become larger than $V_\textrm{p}$: if they add in phase, this will then give maximum amplification.

 One way to think about this amplification process is as a frequency mixing process, where the drive tone is not only down-converting the signal, but also amplifies it.
-In this sense, this amplification process can be thought of as a ``double mixer amplifier'' (see Supplementary Section 6).
+In this sense, this amplification process can be thought of as a ``double mixer amplifier'' (see Supplemental Material Sec.~6 \cite{cohen2019SM}).
 Note that this ``double mixer'' process does not make use of dynamical backaction~\cite{aspelmeyer2014cavity}, and also does not result in any mechanical amplification.
 For $\Delta = 0$, there is only coherent driving of the mechanical oscillator with no damping or amplification, while when $\Delta < 0$ both mechanical cooling and microwave amplification are attained simultaneously with a single drive tone.
-The fact that microwave amplification can occur without mechanical amplification also potentially enables quantum-limited amplification even if the mechanical resonator is not cooled to the ground state.
-The quantum-limited regime is reached in the optomechanical mixing amplification scheme when $V_\textrm{d}$ is large enough such that the first step of the mixing amplification, corresponding to the radiation pressure driving of the mechanical resonator, results in translation of the quantum noise of the input probe field to an amplitude that is larger than the thermal noise of the mechanical mode.
-Quantum limited operation becomes possible for cooperativities $C > kT_\textrm{m} / \hbar \Omega_\textrm{m} = n_\textrm{th}$ for an optimal amplifier configuration, corresponding to the criteria of reaching the radiation pressure shot noise limit where the quantum fluctuation of the input field dominate the force noise of the mechanical resonator (see Supplementary Section 7 for further discussion).
+The fact that microwave amplification can occur without mechanical amplification also potentially enables near-quantum-limited amplification even if the mechanical resonator is not cooled to the ground state.
+The near-quantum-limited regime is reached in the optomechanical mixing amplification scheme when $V_\textrm{d}$ is large enough such that the first step of the mixing amplification, corresponding to the radiation pressure driving of the mechanical resonator, results in translation of the quantum noise of the input probe field to an amplitude that is larger than the thermal noise of the mechanical mode.
+Quantum limited operation becomes possible for cooperativities $C > kT_\textrm{m} / \hbar \Omega_\textrm{m} = n_\textrm{th}$ for an optimal amplifier configuration, corresponding to the criteria of reaching the radiation pressure shot noise limit where the quantum fluctuation of the input field dominate the force noise of the mechanical resonator \cite{teufel2016overwhelming}.
+Furthermore, our amplification mechanism can be seen as a specific case of non-degenerate parametric amplification, where the strong drive and probe tones act as the pump and signal tones, respectively.
+The way our process differs from previously studied optomechanical microwave amplification techniques is that the idler tone is the other sideband of the drive tone, in contrast to the single-tone blue-sideband amplification case, which can be also be understood as a non-degenerate parametric amplification scheme but in which the mechanical mode plays the role of the idler (see Supplemental Material Sec.~7 \cite{cohen2019SM} for further discussion).